 There are a number of benefits of lemon water not just for its vitamin content, so its worth adding it to your daily diet.

 As you do need to take it every day, where possible eat foods that contain this vitamin, as its easy to get Vitamin C from your food.

 This is a natural health approach that is highly beneficial to keep in mind, as it is one of the natural remedies for cold and flu.
-Also another idea to think about is having a daily drink of lemon water.

 Vitamin D may also be known as the sunshine vitamin, as this vitamin is easy to obtain as the body makes it after exposure to the sun.